Sephrost/Vault-Poli/Computer Architectures and Operating Systems/Riassunti/02 - Pipeline.md

 As such, a stall causes the introduction of a *bubble* in the pipeline.
 ##### Data Hazards
 Data hazards occur when the pipeline changes the order of read/write accesses to operands so that the order differs from the order seen by sequentially executing instructions on an unpipelined processor.
-This can induce wrong results and nondeterministic behaviors.
+This can induce wrong results and nondeterministic behaviours.

 There are three kind of data hazards:
 - **Read After Write**: a read operation occurs before a write one in program order.
 Is the most common data hazard.